BTO Winter Thrushes Survey

 Survey methods

-This will be an online-only survey operating through the BTO website.
-Observers will be invited to set up routes, based loosely on 1-km squares, for repeated winter walks.
-Locations of all thrushes observed, with their habitat and activity will be recordable online on a map of the survey route.
-Walks can be made at any time from mid September to mid April.
+Observers were invited to set up routes, based loosely on 1-km squares, for repeated winter walks.
+Locations of all thrushes observed, with their habitat and activity were to be plotted online onto a map of the survey route.
+Walks could be made at any time from mid September to mid April.

-A randomly selected set of squares will be set up for synchronised coverage in midwinter.
-This element of the survey will be organised through the BTO's Regional Network.
-If you would like to be involved in this part of the survey, please contact your Regional Rep to offer your help.
+A randomly selected set of squares had been set up for synchronised coverage in midwinter.
+This element of the survey is organised through the BTO's Regional Network.